 - As a variation, you may add any of the vegetables suitable for the new mother - those belonging to the squash or gourd families are the best, as they cook easily.
-Spinach or fenugreek methi leaves are another option.
-Ripe red Tomato may be added to the other vegetable, from 10 days after delivery.
+Spinach or fenugreek/ methi leaves are another option.
+Ripe red Tomato may be added to the other vegetables, from 10 days after delivery.

-If cooking for a normal diet, the same recipe may be followed, with the addition of green chilli and onions when grinding the masala for the dal and a dash of lemon juice just before serving.
+- If cooking for a normal diet, the same recipe may be followed, with the addition of green chilli and onions when grinding the masala for the dal and a dash of lemon juice just before serving.
 For the post partum diet, I did not add onions or lemon juice.

 See my post on Cooking for the New Mom, on what to eat and what to avoid during the period after delivery.

-Nutritional Benefits of Masoor Dal (Skinless split Red Lentils).
+Nutritional Benefits of Masoor Dal (Skinless split Red Lentils)

-The pink or orange lentils used in the nourishing Masoor Dal for the New Mom, are a powerhouse of nutrition and are popular in Aurveda based food.
+The pink or orange lentils used in the nourishing Masoor Dal for the New Mom, are a powerhouse of nutrition and are popular in Ayurveda based food.
 Packed with protein, they are also rich in minerals such as potassium, phosphorus, sodium, calcium and sulphur.

 The cooked split masoor dal is easily digested and said to help in intestinal ailments as well as in lowering bad cholesterol.